mzrnsh/jekyllwind/README.md

 ## Installation

-1. Download this repository into the folder where you wish to develop your website
-2. From your terminal, CD to that folder and run `bundle`
+### Option 1

+1. Clone this repository: `git clone git@github.com:mzrnsh/jekyllwind.git YOUR_PROJECT && cd YOUR_PROJECT`
+2. Install Ruby gems: `bundle install`
-3. Now run `yarn` or `npm install`
+3. Install Node packages: `yarn` or `npm install`

 That's it, you are ready 🎉

+### Option 2

+Alternatively, you can use the "Use this template" button at the top of this page to create a fresh repository under your account based on this one and take it from there.

 ## Contribution